 *This is a personal statement from me, Miki, as a human being, not as a representative of THINX.
-Since the original story has now mushroomed into a true game of telephone (cue Braveheart moment), I thought it’d be best to share my truth of what actually happened.
+Since the original story has now mushroomed into a true game of telephone (cue Braveheart moment), I thought it’d be best to share the truth of what actually happened.

-Re: the false allegations that were subsequently withdrawn:
+Re: the false allegations against me:

 Since a few people have asked about maternity leave policy, here is my statement on that:

 We haven’t had any pregnant women until now which is why we didn’t really have a real policy in place for that.
 Like any start-up when faced with something new, you do your best in solving it as it arises and then figure out a system...in this case, as pregnancies were arising, we were figuring things out where the new mother can either work from home for part of the time... and we were also planning on getting an in-house nanny for the office.
 These were all things we were talking about recently because it only came up recently and we too are learning as we go.
 And while it would be amazing to do, we can’t predict everything immediately, especially as a start-up and simply need a little benefit of doubt.
 This is super standard for so many companies.
 We have proven over and over again that we care so much about improving the lives of women globally through innovation, eliminating the oldest shame in the world (a woman’s period) and one that has helped SO many girls go back to school in the developing world, changing their lives forever.

 ORIGINAL PIECE: MY THINX RIDE